Rebuild of the ISC Bulletin

 Overall, it is believed that this work would require a number of man years to be able to deal with various issues that inevitably resurface when the old data sets are involved.
 Dealing with changes in coordinates of seismic stations in the past is probably the easiest example of such difficulties.
 The cost of actual recomputation will be the least of all expenses on this vital and promising project.

-As a result, a new, flagship ISC product, the revised ISC Bulletin (1960-present), will be made available to the research community in mid-2014.
+As a result, a new, flagship ISC product, the revised ISC Bulletin (1960-present), will be made available to the research community.
+We expect that the first batch covering the period 1964 - 1970 will be available through the standard bulletin search at the end of year 2016.

 The first attempt of the automatic relocation has shown promising results.
 Figure 1 shows events from the reviewed ISC Bulletin before and after relocation.
 Clustering of events and sharpening of earthquake focal zones can be seen as an evidence of location improvement using the new location technique.